staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-http.md

 ---

 Postman's [GraphQL client](/docs/sending-requests/graphql/graphql-overview/) is tailored for making GraphQL requests.
-However, you can also use Postman's [standard HTTP request interface](/docs/sending-requests/requests/) to create GraphQL requests with a few extra steps.
+However, you can also use Postman's [standard HTTP request interface](/docs/sending-requests/requests/) to create GraphQL requests with extra steps.

 ## Contents